mesosphere/marathon/docs/docs/index.md

 See [the Marathon upgrade guide](https://mesosphere.github.io/marathon/docs/upgrade/index.html) to learn how to upgrade to a new version.

-### Running in Production Mode
+### Running in High Availability Mode

-Both ZooKeeper and Mesos need to be running in order to launch Marathon in *production mode*.
+Both ZooKeeper and Mesos need to be running in order to launch Marathon in *high availability mode*.

 Point your web browser to
 `localhost:8080` and you should see the [Marathon UI]({{ site.baseurl }}/docs/marathon-ui.html).